 LinkedIn is the largest professional network, and it is no stranger to many subscription options.
 Naturally, every LinkedIn Premium subscription plan is a monthly-based service.
 However, have you ever thought about how wonderful it would be to try LinkedIn Premium free of charge?

 Luckily, you can.
-Here are six different ways to get LinkedIn Premium free.
+Here are seven different ways to get LinkedIn Premium free.
 As a bonus surprise, we’ve even thrown in a way you can even get a LinkedIn Premium discount.
 But surprises do not end there…

 LinkedIn Premium subscriptions explained